luislopez-dev/.NET-Software-DevOps-Architecture/README.md

 ### Infrastructure

-Implements technical details such as data access and external services.
+<strong>Implements technical details such as data access and external services.</strong>

+The repositories in this template will likely be refactored through a generic repository in the future.

 ### Presentation